tonytvo/blog-generator/content/blog/tools-of-titans/index.md

   - start by exploring an idea emotionally, than do traditional due diligence using objective data.
   - When researching ideas emotionally, take the novel features and think about how they will impact users' emotions and play out over the long run.

 ## startups and making money
 - if you have set well-thought-out and intelligent rules, then FOLLOW THE RULES NO MATTER WHAT.
 You set the rules with intentions, don't break them when something tempting comes up.
 - Most startups will fail.
 So to cover your losses, you need to ensure that the successes are worth it.
 - When it comes to investing and angel investments, you must be 100% comfortable losing all of your money.
 Therefore, you should only gamble with an amount you can afford to lose.
 - Limit angel investment funds to 10-15% of your liquid assets.
 Nevermore.
 - When designing a product, you must be keen to use the product yourself.
 If it's not something you're interested in, avoid it.

 ## systems vs. goals
 - by focusing on 'systems' rather than 'goals,' you allow yourself to improve your skills and relationship without focusing too much on the outcome.
 - Develop and improve transferable skills.
 - Don't treat your systems as a binary pass/fail situation.
 Instead, consider systems as something that can have a snowball effect.
-- "if I've learned anything from podcasting, it's don't be afraid to do something you're not qualified to do."
+- "If I've learned anything from podcasting, it's don't be afraid to do something you're not qualified to do."

 ## the formula for success
 - either be the best at one specific thing or be very good (top 25%) at two or more items.
 The first option is almost impossible, which few people will ever achieve.
 But the second strategy is simple and something everyone is capable of.
 - Add public speaking as one of your two (or more) skills, combining being an excellent public speaker with any other skill, and you have the recipe for some pretty decent success.
-- "Capitalism rewards things that are both rare and valuable.
+"Capitalism rewards rare and valuable things.
 You make yourself rare by combining two or more "pretty goods" until no one else has your mix."

 ## just ask
 - in business, you have to get comfortable asking for things.